 Select CountryName from Application.Countries Declare @val Varchar(MAX); Select @val = COALESCE(@val + ', ' + CountryName, CountryName) From Application.Countries Select @val;

 3. Using STRING_AGG

-The STRING_AGG is a string function which will simplify the concatenation of columns.
+The STRING_AGG is a string function which will simplify the concatenation of rows.
 STRING_AGG is designed for this purpose.
 Unfortunately it will be available in the feature release of SQL Server.
-Currently it is NOT available even in SQL Server 2016.
+Currently it is NOT even available even in SQL Server 2016.
 Anyway the syntax for using STRING_AGG is as below.

 SELECT STRING_AGG( ISNULL(CountryName, ' '), ',') As Countries From Application.Countries